daniele-salvagni/dan.salvagni.io/src/pages/b/the-planck-an-ortholinear-keyboard.md

 main layers but there really is much more.
 The full code of my custom firmware can be seen on [Github](https://github.com/daniele-salvagni/qmk_firmware/tree/master/keyboards/planck/keymaps/danck).
+This also serves to me as a reminder in case I forget where a specific key is located 😅

 ### QWERTY Layer